Loudness Normalization: The Future of File-Based Playback

 Thus, the basic principles of noise reduction technologies are:

-• Removing different kinds of background noises to decrease tiredness during listening.
+- Removing various types of background noise to reduce fatigue during listening.

-• Decreasing the frequency pass band of the signal and removing low-frequency drones and high-frequency hisses.
+- Decreasing the signal's passband frequency and removing low-frequency drones and high-frequency hisses.

-• Smoothing the high peaks and decreasing the audio signal amplitude in pauses without the speech.
+- Smoothing the high peaks and reducing the audio signal amplitude during pauses without speech.